PetterTech/PSPokeAPI/README.md

 # PSPokeAPI
-A powershell repo for PokeAPI
+A collection powershell functions for grabbing info from the PokeAPI